Mile Sterjovski: Central Coast Mariners

-On 6 July 2012 it was announced he had signed one-year deal to play for Central Coast Mariners.
+On 6 July 2012, it was announced he had signed one-year deal to play for Central Coast Mariners.

 On 5 February 2014, Sterjovski announced that he will retire at the end of the season.

 International career

-Sterjovski made his Australian national team debut against Scotland in 2000.
+Sterjovski made his Australia national team debut against Scotland in 2000.

 Sterjovski was selected to represent Australia at the 2006 FIFA World Cup in Germany.
 In the build-up, he made an appearance in the Australia vs. Greece friendly at the Melbourne Cricket Ground and also played against Liechtenstein, scoring the first goal for the Socceroos in a 3–1 win.
 In the finals he started in the games against Brazil and against Croatia.

 Sterjovski was selected for the first group match in Australia's 2007 Asian Cup campaign, starting against Oman and substituted in the 46th minute, which Australia drew 1–1.
 Due to illness Sterjovski did not feature further in Australia's failed campaign in its first Asian Cup.

 Sterjovski scored against Ghana during a friendly match at the Sydney Football Stadium, but was sent off in the 85th minute after receiving a second yellow card for a tackle on Ghana's Richard Manu.
 He scored again on 20 August in a friendly against South Africa in which the Socceroos drew 2–2.

 On 10 June 2009, Sterjovski notched his 9th goal for Australia in a 2–0 win over Bahrain at the ANZ Stadium in Sydney, in his 41st appearance for his national side.